Do Buyers Pay Realtor Fees?

 Why do sellers pay the buyer's agent (and should they)?

-For years, it's been standard for the seller to pay commissions to both their agent and the buyer's agent.
-This is largely because the National Association of Realtors (NAR) required listing agents to offer buyer's agent compensation when posting homes on the MLS.
+For years, it’s been standard for sellers to cover commissions for both their listing agent and the buyer’s agent.
+This practice stemmed from a now-eliminated NAR policy that required listing agents to advertise buyer's agent compensation on the MLS.

 Remember: Realtor fees are negotiable!